thegoodbagel/sashimi/README.md

 ### 🌟 Desirable Features

 - **Expand the Dataset**

   - Include more types of sashimi
   - Explore automation for data gathering

+- ## **Extend to Images with Multiple Difference Pieces of Sashimi**

+  - Reflect in frontend, attaching labels to each 'group' of fish

 - **Add Benchmarking**
   - Measure and improve speed and accuracy